 This compact boxwood is great for smaller areas; foliage bronzes in winter adding seasonal interest; an extremely versatile shrub that's ideal for small and formal hedges or topiary, takes pruning exceptionally well

-Winter Gem Boxwood has green foliage.
+Winter Gem Boxwood is primarily valued in the garden for its ornamental globe-shaped form.
+It has rich green evergreen foliage.
 The small glossy oval leaves remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Winter Gem Boxwood is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.